andre-geldenhuis/Latex-Short/03-three.md

 > ## Apply some symbols your document {.challenge}
 >
+> Create a new section in your document.
 > Add the symbols ```\alpha```, ```\rightarrow``` and ```\Rightarrow```.
 > How would we add the logic symbol for all or exists?
 You can also put
 > multiple symbols inside the pair of ```$  $```.